101 Things To Do In Loch Lomond

 A treehouse is one of the options for a fine dining experience at the Lodge on Loch Goil.
 During good weather it is hard to imagine any nicer setting to enjoy the good food on offer, indeed Visit Scotland have used this tree house in their global advertising campaigns to promote Scotland.

-009 See the Falls of Falloch – near Crianlarich
+009 Visit the Falls of Falloch – near Crianlarich

 The Falls of Falloch can be found just off of the A82, south of Crianlarich.
 This is one of the many examples of beautiful waterfalls in the National Park.
 The ‘Woven Sound’ viewing platform allows visitors to enjoy the view, whilst helping to protect the environment of the falls.